irakligeek/Personal-Expense-Tracker/README.md

-This is a simple expense tracker app to built in NextJS.
-The app can be used for tracking your daily expenses with simple and easy to use user interface.
+This is a simple expense tracker app built in NextJS.
+The app can be used for tracking your daily expenses with a simple and easy-to-use user interface.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).